 Nonprofit organizations can contribute enormously to the social fabric of various communities, providing invaluable products and services that might otherwise be unavailable.
 Because nonprofits generally maintain charitable mission statements, there’s a tendency to believe that they are somehow exempt from the mechanics of the for-profit world.

-Like for-profit businesses, nonprofits rely on visual storytelling in their marketing efforts to appeal to advocates and donors, which means photography and videography are an important and necessary ingredient.
+Like for-profit businesses, they need to grow their audience, increase the amount of money people are giving them, and shape their marketing to benefit their organization.
+If nonprofits didn’t spend any money on their events and marketing then they wouldn’t raise any money at all.
+Luckily, there is software for nonprofits that allows them to get more donors and improve relationships with existing donors to maximize their donations.
+A lot of people don’t understand that nonprofits still follow a similar structure to for-profit businesses.
+On top of this, nonprofits rely on visual storytelling in their marketing efforts to appeal to advocates and donors, which means photography and videography are an important and necessary ingredient.
 But the tax-exempt status doesn’t eliminate the legal liabilities (and arguably moral responsibilities) around content licensing and copyright infringement.

 Dispelling a few myths regarding the licensing of photos and respecting copyright can mitigate risk for a nonprofit against the threat of lawsuit and other legal action.

 Myth 1: Photographers should charge my organization less

 Photographers are often approached by nonprofits that have “little or no budget” for photos and video.
 And while there is nothing inherently wrong with soliciting in-kind donations – especially to photographers who share a passion for your organization – many photographers shy away from these gigs for a few reasons.